bcosca/fatfree/readme.md

 * Toggle switch for suppressing or enabling standard output and error messages.
 Particularly useful in unit testing.

+`bool RAW`

+* Disable automatic storage of HTTP request body into `BODY`.
+Should be TRUE when processing large data coming from `php://input` which will not fit in memory.
+Default value: `FALSE`

 `string REALM`

 * Full canonical URL.